 Mexican Car Insurance Certificate - U.S. or Canadian domestic policies are not valid in Mexico.
 Just like Mexico auto insurance is invalid in the United States or Canada.

 Although certain insurers cover physical damage to your vehicle in the border zones, U.S. or Canadian coverage is not recognized or considered legitimate in Mexico.
 You must purchase liability coverage issued by an authorized insurer to show financial responsibility.
 Before you go across the border, get your policy online and keep an extra set of your papers with your items.

 Passport - You must always have your passport card or hard copy of your formal passport with you for a border crossing.

 Registration/Title - Bring your vehicle registration/title and Mexican auto insurance copies with you.

 I.D. - For your Mexico auto insurance to be valid, you'll need a valid driver's license with a clear photo.

-Letter of Permission - if you drive a car that you don't own, a note of written permission will be required from the owner.
-Permission is also needed for your owned vehicle if you have a lienholder and are traveling beyond the border zones.
+Letter of Permission - if you drive a car that you don't own, a note of written permission is highly recommended from the owner.
+Permission is also needed for your owned vehicle if you have a lienholder and you are driving beyond the border zones.

 Permits - if you want to drive outside the border zone in mainland Mexico, you'll need a vehicle permit.
 This isn't necessary for Baja.
-When you fill out the affidavit, a deposit is often required, and it will be returned to you after your departure from Mexico.
+When you fill out the affidavit, a deposit is often required, and the authorities will return it to you after you depart from Mexico.

-Credit card - It is strongly recommended to have a valid major credit card in your name in the event of a significant accident or other problem.
+Credit card - Have a valid major credit card in your name in case of a significant accident or other problem.